Ismail Kadare: Early

-In 1963, at 26 years of age, Kadare published his novel The General of the Dead Army, about an army general and priest who, 20 years after World War II, are sent to Albania to locate the remains of fallen Italian soldiers and return them to Italy for burial.
+In 1963, at 26 years of age, Kadare published his novel The General of the Dead Army, about an army general and a priest who, 20 years after World War II, are sent to Albania to locate the remains of fallen Italian soldiers and return them to Italy for burial.
 The novel faced criticism by Albanian literary critics for flouting socialist ideals and for its dark tone.
 The novel was thus in stark contrast to those of other Albanian writers of the time, who glorified the Communist revolution.
-The novel inspired three films: Luciano Tovoli's 1983 The General of the Dead Army (Il generale dell'armata morta) in Italian starring Marcello Mastroianni and Michel Piccoli, Bertrand Tavernier's 1989 Life and Nothing But (La Vie et rien d’autre) in French starring Philippe Noiret, and Dhimitër Anagnosti's 1989 The Return of the Dead Army (Kthimi i ushtrisë së vdekur) in Albanian starring Bujar Lako.
-Though it is his best-known novel, and Kadare views it as "good literature", he does not view it as his best work.
+The novel inspired three films: Luciano Tovoli's 1983 The General of the Dead Army (Il generale dell'armata morta) in Italian starring Marcello Mastroianni and Michel Piccoli, Bertrand Tavernier's 1989 Life and Nothing But (La Vie et rien d'autre) in French starring Philippe Noiret, and Dhimitër Anagnosti's 1989 The Return of the Dead Army (Kthimi i ushtrisë së vdekur) in Albanian starring Bujar Lako.
+Though it is his best-known novel, and Kadare viewed it as "good literature", he did not view it as his best work.

 In 1964 he wrote Përse mendohen këto male (What are these mountains thinking about?).
-His next short novel, The Monster (Përbindëshi), published in the literary magazine Nëntori in 1965, was labeled "decadent" and banned upon publication; it was Kadare's second ban.
+His next short novel, The Monster (Përbindëshi), published in the literary magazine Nëntori in 1965, was labelled "decadent" and banned upon publication; it was Kadare's second ban.

 By the mid-1960s, the cultural censorship thaw of the early part of the decade was over, and conditions changed dramatically.
 In 1967, Albania launched its own Cultural Revolution.
 Kadare was exiled for two years along with other Albanian writers to Berat in the countryside, to learn about life alongside the peasants and workers.
 Two Albanian dramatists were at the time also sentenced to eight years in prison each.
 Albanian writers and artists encountered indifference from the world outside Albania, which did not speak in their support.